youssefmichel/cbf_tanks/README.md

 1) To use the package, simply clone the repo. into your catkin_ws/src

-2) Then, update your CMakeLists.txt depending on the lib directories for the H.D and the Kuka, namely the following variables
+2) Then, update your CMakeLists.txt with the directory of the `qpOASES` library, namely the following variables

         * INCLUDE_QP: yourpathToqpOASES/include
         * LIB_QP: yourpathToqpOASES/bin